shubham0204/constellation/README.md

 ### Compose Resources packages raw files in the `assets` directory in Android

-Currently, with Compose Resources, the files present in `commonMain/resources/files` directory are packaged in the `assets` directory of the Android app (target `androidMain`).
-The native library `model2vec` expects paths to the model and tokenizer files
+* **Problem**: Currently, with Compose Resources, the files present in `commonMain/resources/files` directory are packaged in the
+  `assets` directory of the Android app (target `androidMain`).
+The native library `model2vec` expects paths to the model and tokenizer files to be readable and uncompressed.
+On iOS, Compose Resources are packaged as raw files within the bundle of the app, which is accessible by native libraries.
+On Android, the resources are packaged in the `assets` folder, a raw path to which is not accessible to external libraries.

+* **Solution**: Write custom logic that copies files from the `assets` folder into the internal storage of the app ( `context.filesDir`) for Android.
+The path to the copied file in the internal storage is accessible to native libraries.
+This logic is observed in `FileUtils.android.kt` in the `androidMain` module.

+### `TensorFlowLiteTaskText` does not support `ios-simulator` target

+* **Problem**: I wanted to integrate a sentiment analyzer in the app.
+LiteRT's [NLBertClassifier]() API is supported both on Android and iOS.
+After adding the iOS library i.e. the Pod `TensorFlowLiteTaskText` to the common module as a CocoaPods dependency,

+* **Solution**: Instead of relying on the same `NLBertClassifier` API from LiteRT, I used two different NLP solutions for Android and iOS.
+For Android, the `NLBertClassifier` API is used and for iOS, there is a builtin `NaturalLanguage` package that provides `NLTagger` to predict the sentiment of the given text.

 ## Contributing